The Detective and the Mafia

 “Doesn’t he know who you work for?”

-“That’s where I went wrong,” said the agent, sighing wearily.
-“I thought that if I told him I was with the FBI, he’d back off.
-But instead, it made him furious.
+“That’s where I went wrong,” the detective sighed, rubbing his sore ribs.
+“I thought telling him I was with the FBI would make him back off.
+Instead, it just made him furious.
 Then he told his men to break my bones.”

 And that's when the FBI station chief, with a newfound determination, began his work.
 This wasn't just about protecting his agent anymore.
 Now, it was personal.
 Mozzarella hadn’t just attacked an agent—he had insulted the entire FBI.
 The case became a national priority.
 The FBI’s honor and reputation were at stake.

 Moses wasn’t just venting his frustration.
 He was making a powerful claim.
-This no longer just a matter of freeing the Israelites —it was about God’s honor.
-“Who is this God that I should listen to Him?”
-Pharaoh had dismissed God's authority with utter contempt.
+This no longer just a matter of freeing the Israelites; this is about God’s honor.
+Pharaoh had dismissed God's authority with utter contempt, saying, “Who is this God that I should listen to Him?”

 God’s response was firm: “Now you will see what I will do to Pharaoh!”
 (Exodus 6:1).
 The time for action had come—not just for the sake of the Israelites, but to vindicate God’s honor.
-The redemption of the Israel was intertwined with the sanctification of God’s Name.
+The redemption of Israel was linked with the sanctification of God’s name.

 Thus, the Torah repeatedly reminds us, “So Egypt will know that I am God” (7:5).
 The plagues, each one more devastating than the last, were a public declaration of God’s power.
 No one, not even the mighty Pharaoh, could defy God’s will without consequence.